andew42/andrewandlaura/content/holidays/2015DanscombeMine.md

 Friday 7th August
 =

-Set off early for Danescombe Mine { our 22nd Landmark}, stopped at lovely services in Gloucester for breakfast & wander around the farm shop where we bought pretty leaf mug.
+Set off early for Danescombe Mine (our 22nd Landmark), stopped at lovely services in Gloucester for breakfast & wander around the farm shop where we bought pretty leaf mug.

 Headed to Torquay & parked up to have a coffee and a wander around.
 Bought a pair of black denim shorts & a lovely blue dress in the BHS sales.
 Walked to the harbour then & saw a funeral parking up by the sea!